What is the Master of Horticulture Award?

 Delivery takes place through the RHS MHort Virtual Learning Environment, allowing you to study at a time and place to suit you.

-Additionally, at the start of each year, there is a physical two-day workshop at an RHS venue in the UK, at which you are able to find out more about the units coming up, be guided in academic, communication and assessment skills, and gain face-to-face guidance from the MHort team.
+Additionally, at the start of each year, there is a physical two-day workshop at an RHS venue in the UK, at which you will find out more about the units to be studied as well as be guided in academic, communication and assessment skills, and gain face-to-face guidance from the MHort team.

 Am I qualified?